razorpay/blade/packages/blade/src/components/Card/_decisions/decisions.md

 For Cards there won't be any aria related logic needed to make it accessible.
 Though important things to consider while building cards are:

-- Ensure the markup is sementic
+- Ensure the markup is semantic
 - Mantaining proper reading/tab order while placing multiple cards in a group

 Since our Cards are not wrapped in a link or is clickable by design we don't have to worry about nested actions.